STAFF & BOARD

 -

-As Solana Center's Education & Outreach Specialist and Rain Barrel Lead, Sarah is our point person for City of San Diego educational programs and all jurisdictions' rain barrel subsidy & education programs.
+As Solana Center's Education & Outreach Specialist and Rain Barrel Lead, Sarah is the point person for City of San Diego educational programs and all jurisdictions' rain barrel subsidy & education programs.

-Sarah grew up gardening, camping, and kayaking in the underrated outdoors of her home state of New Jersey.
-After a few summers as a camp counselor, Sarah decided to combine her boundless energy, love of nature, and passion for education into a career as an environmental educator.
-Sarah moved to San Diego in 2014 to pursue a degree in Environmental Systems at UC San Diego.
-After graduating, she spent many years at Los Peñasquitos Canyon County Preserve where she developed and facilitated classroom/outdoor education programs for students, curated museum exhibits, and more.
-She is also a volunteer docent and naturalist for the San Diego Natural History Museum.
+Sarah grew up gardening, camping, and kayaking in the underrated outdoors of her home state of New Jersey and moved to San Diego in 2014 to pursue a degree in Environmental Systems at UC San Diego.
 At Solana Center, Sarah advocates for a more interactive approach to education that emphasizes asking questions and building on what students already know.

 -